-A large cluster of totara trees has been planted in a local reserve in honour of those
+A large cluster of totara trees has been planted in a local reserve in honour of those who fought and died in World War I.

 About 70 people gathered in Kopurererua Valley, Gate Pa yesterday to mark Armistice Day and remember the Tauranga men who were among the 18,000 New Zealanders who lost their lives during World War I.